Social media terms your small business should know

 You can @ mention your customers to share success stories, and hashtag your posts to potentially reach a larger audience interested in that topic.

-A “private message” is requested when you’re talking about something sensitive — like a transaction — on a business’s public profile or page.
+A “private message” or “direct message” is requested when you’re talking about something sensitive — like a transaction — on a business’s public profile or page.
 When someone says “PM me the details,” that means it’s time to contact them directly and confidentially.

 What this means for a small business: Sometimes discretion is key — especially when you’re talking about handling a customer’s sensitive information (like credit card numbers).
 Don’t be afraid to take a public conversation “offline” by asking a customer or prospect to PM you.